The World Bucket ListThe World Bucket List

 Credit: Tourism Northern Ireland

-While there may not be much left of this castle, its stunning location makes it a must-visit, as the structure’s ruins tease the beautiful North Antrim coastline.
+While there may not be much left of this castle, its stunning location makes it a must-visit, as the structure’s ruins tease the beautiful North Antrim coastline and provide amazing views of some of the best beaches in Northern Ireland.

 Like many others on this list, the castle was built in the 13th-century and has been left to face ruin following the Battle of the Boyne in 1690.